appium/dotnet-client/.github/ISSUE_TEMPLATE/issue_template.md

----
-name: ISSUE_TEMPLATE.md
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 ## Description

 Please describe the issue.
 It may be a bug description.
 So then please briefly describe the steps that you were trying to perform and what happened instead.